loginid1/loginid-tutorial/README.md

 ### For developers: Debugging code

-To debug java code or make live changes to the web UI do the following:
+To debug java code do the following:

-- open `.web/index.html` and  replace `{base_url}` `{web-sdk-client_id}` with values as configured in `.env`
 - run `docker-compose -f docker-compose-dev.yml up`  // use this instead of `docker-compose up`
 - use java remote debugging on port 8000 (for more details see **JAVA_OPTS** in the compose file)

-You can now update the web content and see changes (most of the time) after refreshing the page.
-You can also set breakpoints in the code of the UserMgmt module.
+You can now set breakpoints in the code of the UserMgmt module.

 ## Additional Info